-Note: Select "WPA" if you are using this computer to connect to a corporate network that supports an authentication server such as a radius server.
-Please consult your network administrator for further information.
+Note: Select "WPA" if you are using this computer to connect to a corporate network that supports an authentication server such as a radius server, please consult your network administrator for further information.

 - 6. Select "TKIP" or "AES" under "Data Encryption".
 This setting will have to be identical to the Router that you set up. - 7.
-Type your encryption key in the "Network key" box.
+Type in your encryption key in the "Network Key" box.

-Important: Enter your pre-shared key.
-This can be from eight to 63 characters and can be letters, numbers, or symbols.
+Important: Enter your Pre-Shared key.
+This can be from 8 to 63 characters and can be letters, numbers, or symbols.
 This same key must be used on all of the clients that you set up.